-The reason is that breeders think they can make that money back.
+Breeders think they can make that money back.
 The offspring of unique snakes like these could each sell for $10,000, for example.
-Not only that, but the new snake can be bred to other morphs to create incredibly unique variations that no other breeder in the world can produce.
+Not only that, but the new snake can be bred to other morphs to create totally unique variations that no other breeder in the world can produce.

 That means that, as a breeder, you can name your price.
-Of course, it’s a risky plan, because if that $75,000 snake dies in transit—like the first ever platinum almost did—then you could find yourself out of pocket.
+Of course, it’s a risky plan because if that $75,000 snake dies in transit—like the first-ever platinum almost did—then you could find yourself heavily out of pocket.

 And, sometimes, things do go wrong.
 Brian Barczyk of BHB Reptiles has been breeding snakes since long before the first successfully raised sunset hatchlings.
 His previous project he’d called the viper ball, but this was an expensive flop.

 He paid $60,000 for a snake he thought would be a brand new morph, but whose unique features proved not to be genetic.
 Fortunately, he made his money back through the sunset project.

 Today, the market for truly unique morphs has slowed down from its peak.
 But even so, there would definitely be breeders who would pay $100,000 or more to import a new and exciting morph from West Africa.